sushiswap/sushi-docs/docs/Tutorials/How to participate in a Miso auction.md

 MISO is currently available on both the Harmony and Ethereum networks.
 When landing on the MISO home page, you can see all of the auctions that are currently live, as well as any auctions that have finished or are upcoming.
 Browse though them and find the one (or two, or three, or four) that you are interested in!

-_In this example we will use the auction created in the previous guide (How to Create a MISO Auction)._
+_In the following example, we will use the auction created in the previous guide: [How to Create a MISO Auction](/docs/Tutorials/How%20to%20create%20a%20Miso%20auction)_

 <img src='/img/tutimg/htpiama/htpiama1.png' alt="" width="75%" />

 _Filter auctions by live, upcoming and finished_

 When clicking on an auction, you will be redirected to the auction page.
-This page is dedicated to that specific auction, with all of the given information about the auction, including the token and the project running it.
+This page is dedicated to that specific auction and contains all of the given information about the auction, including the token and the project running it.

 At the top you can find the current state of the auction, the auction type, if it is private or public, time left, amount left, price, chart representation and how much you can commit: